marcoshsq/The_Self-taught_Data_Scientist/README.md

 This section aims to strengthen mathematical proficiency with a focus on computational concepts and statistics, covering essential courses in Mathematics, Calculus, Linear Algebra, and Statistics.
 The goal is to provide a solid foundation for understanding and applying these principles in data science.

 1. **General Courses**
-   - *Overview:* Desenvolver uma base matemática para computação e ciência de dados.
+   - *Overview:* Develop a mathematical foundation for computing and data science.

 2. **Calculus**
    - *Overview:* Learn concepts of integral and differential calculus with a focus on data modeling.